 With this guide, we show you how to connect your HP printer to Alexa in just six easy steps.

 Tech experts predict over 37 million smart speakers will be sold this year as more people use voice-controlled apps to automate their lives.
 Printing is just one of many automated services available on your smart speaker, letting users print a variety of documents on command.
 HP® first introduced Alexa® compatibility with their printers in early 2018.
-Now two years on, Amazon® Alexa’s printing skills still aren’t smart enough to print out specific files or photos, but they can print out pre-programmed sheets like shopping lists and coloring pages.
+Now three years on, Amazon® Alexa’s printing skills still aren’t smart enough to print out specific files or photos, but they can print out pre-programmed sheets like shopping lists and coloring pages.
 Improved printing functions are likely on the way as Alexa becomes more advanced.
 Until then, we will walk you through the current app installation process and printing features for your HP printer.

 What can your HP printer print with Alexa?